 Your medicine cabinet can be one of the most dangerous places in your home.
 Powerful prescription medications can be misused, abused, or lead to accidental poisoning.
-Even OTC medicines for treating colds and coughs can pose a danger to curious teens.
+Even OTC medicines for treating colds and coughs can pose a danger to experimenting teens or curious kids.

 There’s no better time to prioritize organizing your medicine cabinet than now.

 National Prescription Drug Take-Back Day